bookofproofs/bookofproofs.github.io/_sources/history/20th-century/sadosky.md

 9. Receiving an Honorary Doctorate from the University of Buenos Aires in 1999.
 10. Appointed by the Inter-American Development Bank to lead team of experts working on the set-up of the Women in Science and Technology Program in Latin America and the Caribbean in 1994.

-Born 23 May1940, Buenos Aires, Argentina.
+Born 23 May 1940, Buenos Aires, Argentina.
 Died 3 December 2010, Long Beach, California, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Sadosky/)